Konzisam/Case-Studies/README.md

-## Case-Studies : Data Analysis
+### Case-Studies : Exploratory Data Analysis in PYthon

-My tools of work are Python, SQL, Looker Studio, Tableau.

-The goal is to answer questions using data, applying different approaches to different datasets.
+In these projects I use Python to answer questions using data, applying different approaches to different datasets.

+#### Key Libraries
+* Pandas
+* Numpy